cogsandsquigs/nand7400/README.md

 -   `nand7400`: The rust library itself.
 It has no dependencies to UniFFI or Swift, and is the core of the project.

+    -   `nand7400/examples`: Examples using the library in both Rust and Swift.

 -   `nand7400-ffi`: This is the binding library that is the glue between Rust and Swift.
 It does this through Mozilla's [UniFFI](https://github.com/mozilla/uniffi-rs), and it also contains a wrapper rust library that is used to execute `uniffi-bindgen` commands.

 -   `nand7400-bindings/swift`: The Swift package that binds to the `nand7400` rust library.
 The package file for this is `Package.swift`.